DHEA supplement benefits and side effects, dosage, danger,

 Heart rhythm problems,

-Here are examples of DHEA and pregnenolone cardiac side effects we have received by email:
+Here are examples of DHEA and pregnenolone cardiac side effects and testimonials we have received by email:

 I have been taking DHEA 30mg daily for 5 years.
 2 years ago i developed heart palpitations.
 Then i became angry, easily agitated, sleep problems appeared.
 2 weeks ago i ordered pregnenolone 25mg, and adrenal cortex 250mg, wanting to address the adrenal exhaustion problem.
 On the 5th day of taking the new tablets, plus usual DHEA, i developed extreme dizziness, on 6th day was rushed to hospital by ambulance, placed in cardiac intensive care.
 ECG showed erratic heart rhythms, they thought my electrolytes were out of whack, and said the electrics of my heart was irregular.
 I have never had high blood pressure, always good cholesterol levels, not overweight, generally very healthy - they were confused because tests all came out normal, and said my symptoms were not typical.
 After reading your web sight, i now know the pregnenolone tablets were the straw that broke the camel's back.
 I am going to take plenty of hormone holidays.
 I am a 56 year old female from Australia.